YaBoiTroi/pr2SIM/README.md

 The EPIC PLATFORM RACING 2 EXPERIENCE SIMULATOR is an all-in-one AutoHotkey script that will boot your PR2 instances, position them, hide them (to your desktop), log you in, find the sim level, and run the sim... all at the press of a single key (well.. sorta).

 ### Notable Features:
-- **Happy hour locator!!** Log into happy hours as they appear for BIG exp
+- **Happy hour locator!!** automatically Log into happy hours as they appear for BIG exp
 - **Anti-disconnect!!** Any issue that the instance encounters while simming will force a reboot and fix the sim
 - **Input isolation!!** You can still control your computer while the sim runs and will soon forget that they're there at all
 - **Setup dialogue!!** Just answer the questions prompted by the script correctly, and you're good to go